seam

 Because all markup is terrible, especially XML/SGML and derivatives.

-But mainly, for easier static markup code generation, such as with
+But mainly, for easier static markup code generation, such as by

 ## Try it out

-This may be used as a library, such as from within a server,
+This may be used as a Rust library, such as from within a server,

 generating HTML (or any other supported markup) before it is served to the

 client.
-Personally, I am currently just using the `seam` binary to statically
+Personally, I just use the `seam` binary to statically

 Read the [USAGE.md](USAGE.md) file for code examples and documentation.